mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

 ## What is Hetzner?

 Outside of Germany / DACH Hetzner is not very popular.
 Hetzner was founded 1997 in Germany and the portfolio is focused around colocation, bare metal server (as a service) and Hetzner Cloud.
 Hetzner Cloud provides a very easy to use self service offering around virtual machines (based on KVM), network, (block-) storage, and LoadBalancer.
-For automation approaches there are cli tools, Terraform modules and a CAPI provider available.
+For automation approaches there are cli tools, Terraform modules, and a CAPI provider available.
 Since 2021 a datacenter in Ashburn, Virginia is also available to run workload in the United States of America.

 For more information, see [Hetzner's website][hetzner].